 These guidelines govern academic scholarships awarded to undergraduate students by the Office of Admissions and Financial Aid, Pittsburgh campus.

-- Students who receive an academic scholarship must pay a combined tuition deposit ($100) and PittStart program fee ($200) of $300 postmarked on or before May 1 to confirm their scholarship acceptance.
+- Students who receive an academic scholarship must submit the $300 enrollment fee, postmarked on or before May 1, to confirm their scholarship acceptance.
 No student, including those receiving full tuition, room, and board awards, may have the deposit waived.
 If the deposit payment creates an overpayment, excess funds will be refunded to the family after the beginning of the term.

 - To receive payment of an academic scholarship, a student must be enrolled as a full-time student (a minimum of 12 credits and a maximum of 18 credits per term) in an undergraduate degree program at the Pittsburgh campus.

 - A student must enroll as a full-time undergraduate student at the University of Pittsburgh during the first fall term after the scholarship is made.
 Any student who enrolls at another undergraduate school and subsequently transfers to Pitt will not be eligible for the academic scholarship.